-- or — the drug you have been taking is now restricted in some way (Section 4 in this chapter tells about restrictions).
+- Or — the drug you have been taking is now restricted in some way (Chapter 5, Section 4 of the EOC talks about restrictions).

-- For those members who are new or who were in the plan last year and aren’t in a long-term care (LTC ) facility:
+- For those members who are new or who were in the plan last year and are not in a long-term care (LTC ) facility: